 The voting method for local government elections is first-past-the-post, with elections conducted by either in person voting or through postal voting.
 Votes must be received by the Returning Officer by 6.00pm on polling day in order to be counted.

 Results are made available on the WAEC website as soon as possible after the close of polls, and official notice is also given as soon as practicable following the election.

-The City of Melville has 12 Councillors and a Mayor representing six wards across the City.
+The City of Melville has 12 Councillors and a Mayor who represent six wards across the City.
 At each election, six councillors (half of council) are elected for terms of four years.
 The Mayor is elected every four years (every second election) in what is called a Mayoral election.

 Eligible electors are residents of the City who are able to vote in Commonwealth elections and are listed on the State and Commonwealth electoral rolls.
-If you are enrolled on the State Electoral Roll, you are automatically enrolled on the corresponding local government roll.
+If you are enrolled on the State Electoral Roll, you are automatically enrolled on the corresponding Local Government Roll.
 To check your enrolment, visit the WAEC website.
-Enrollments and changes to enrollments for the 2019 Local Government Elections close 5.00pm, Friday 30 August 2019.
+Enrolments and changes to enrolments close 50 days prior to polling day.

-Eligible electors can also be non-resident property owners who are eligible to vote in State elections and are listed on the State Electoral Roll.
-If you are a non-resident and wish to vote, you must complete an Election Eligibility Claim Form and return it to the City of Melville by 5.00pm, Friday 30 August 2019.
+Eligible electors can also be non-resident property owners or occupiers who are eligible to vote in State elections and are listed on the State or Commonwealth Electoral Roll.
+If you are a non-resident and wish to vote, you must complete an Election Eligibility Claim Form and return it to us no later than 50 days prior to polling day.

-Election results for prior years can also be found on the WAEC website.
+Election results can be found on the WAEC website.